nora-hansen/MyTackyPage/README.md

 ## Patch notes, updates
 ### Version 1.07 - 13.
 February 2023
 - New page: Flutter preview.
 Contains a tiny preview of the upcoming website remake
+- Links page: Added a few more links

 ### Version 1.06 - 24.
 January 2023
 - Styling: Change layout on small screens